Criminal justice in New France: Native crime

-Although technically under the jurisdiction of the French, upon being accused of a crime, most Native Americans were not punished under French law but were instead handed over to their tribes to be dealt with through Aboriginal justice.
+Although technically under the jurisdiction of the French [ ? according to who ? ], upon being accused of a crime, most Native Americans were not punished under French law but were instead handed over to their tribes to be dealt with through Aboriginal justice.
 In regards to Native American crime in New France, the Aboriginal peoples were often the targets of crime.
 When they were the perpetrators, it was mostly due to an infraction related to illegally buying alcohol.

 The sale of alcohol to Native peoples was prohibited as it was deemed detrimental to the missionary effort.
 These laws were later amended in 1710 so that a select few establishments could sell Natives alcohol under certain conditions: they could not get drunk and must have been supplied with a place to sleep for the night.
 The cabarets were fined 50 livres if they broke these rules.
 Unauthorized vendors were fined 500 livres if caught.
 The sale of alcohol to Native Americans was always a contested issue due to various incidents where drunk Natives caused strife including insulting a priest, disturbing the peace and even murder.
 In most cases no charges were laid, but in the rare incidents in which Native Americans were convicted of drunken conduct, they faced a reduced fine of a few livres or a few days in prison to sober up.

 In cases where French citizens committed crimes against Aboriginal peoples, they were punished under the French legal code and the victim was compensated accordingly.